martinmoldrup/RankySwanky/README.md

 # 🕺 RankySwanky 🕺
-> NOTE: This is being actively developed and may change frequently.
+> NOTE: This is being actively developed and the API may change.

 **Effortless, annotation-free evaluation for AI search, retrieval, and ranking systems.
 Let LLMs do the judging — so you can get swanky with your ranks!**